GoogleChrome/chrome-extensions-samples/api-samples/tabCapture/README.md

 ## Overview

 In this sample, the `chrome.tabCapture` API is used to capture the contents of the active tab.
-The captured stream will be displayed in the popup.
+The captured stream will be displayed in a newly created tab.